 In September 2011, we entered into a license agreement with SpeeDx Pty Ltd ("SpeeDx") pursuant to which SpeeDx granted us a license in the field of molecular diagnostics.
 Under the agreement we make milestone payments totaling A\$500,000 if certain specified targets are achieved and payments ranging from 5% to 15% of our sales and licensing revenues to SpeeDx.
-Messrs Denver and Jane are directors of the Company and SpeeDx Pty Ltd. Certain of our substantial shareholders also hold substantial shareholdings in SpeeDx.
-CM Capital Pty Ltd, which holds approximately 11% of our shares and of which Mr Jane is a director, holds approximately 34% of the issued shares in SpeeDx.
-PFM Cornerstone Limited, which holds approximately 8% of our shares and of which Messrs Denver and Hanley and Dr Adam are directors, holds approximately 34% of the issued shares in SpeeDx.
-Johnson & Johnson Development Corporation has a beneficial interest in approximately 9% of our shares.
-An affiliate of Johnson & Johnson, Johnson and Johnson Research Pty Ltd owns approximately 13% of issued shares in SpeeDx.
+Messrs Denver and Jane are directors of the Company and SpeeDx Pty Ltd. PFM Cornerstone Limited, which holds approximately 7% of our shares and of which Messrs Denver and Hanley and Dr Adam are directors, holds approximately 34% of the issued shares in SpeeDx.
+Talu Ventures Pty Ltd, of which Mr. Jane is a director, is the fund manager for a fund which holds approximately 34% of the issued shares in SpeeDx.

-Based on the latest Amendment to Schedule 13G filed on January 25, 2012, Johnson and Johnson Development Corporation (a venture capital wholly owned subsidiary of Johnson & Johnson) beneficially held 14,915,400 shares in the Company as at December 31, 2011 which represents approximately 9.4% of the Company's shares.
+Johnson and Johnson Development Corporation (a venture capital wholly owned subsidiary of Johnson & Johnson) beneficially held 14,915,400 shares in the Company as at December 31, 2011 which represented approximately 9.4% of the Company's shares then.
+By way of statement on Schedule 13G dated February 7, 2013, Johnson and Johnson Development Corporation advised that they no longer owned any shares in the Company.
+As a result of this, they are no longer a related party as of September 30, 2012.
+We have however disclosed the full year transactions with LifeScan as per below to be consistent with prior year disclosure.